StefanCardnell/LoLTracker/README.txt

 - If you run in to issues with the program, make sure you entered the API KEY in to key.txt correctly.

-- Other errors may be caused by issues on Riot's end.

 - Unlikely but the program may not work after game patches.
 This may fix itself after a day or two once riot updates their stuff.

-[TO RE-BUILD]:

-- I have included the source codes.
-You can compile your own version that does not take any input (name, server, display) by adding the desired values to CurrentGameLoopJSONPi.cpp (as indicated by the comments inside) and compiling this with CurrentGameFunctionsJSON.cpp.
-The libraries
-JSONCPP, ncurses and libcurl will need to be manually downloaded, installed and linked in the compilation. e.g.

-g++ -std=c++0x -o main -I/usr/local/include -I/usr/include -L/usr/local/lib -L/usr/lib/ar-linux-gnueabihf
--lncurses -lcurl CurrentGameLoopJSONPi.cp CurrentGameFunctions.cpp

-- Compile CurrentGameLoopJSONPiInput.cpp and CurrentGameFunctionsJSON.cpp together to obtain the already provided input.exe